namanbansal102/Trishul-AI/README.md

 - Sends confirmation for each payment

 ### Example 2: Birthday Bonuses
-> *"Send 1 STT to John on his birthday December 15 at 9am"*
+> *"Send 1 SOMI to John on his birthday December 15 at 9am"*

 Trishul AI:
 - Schedules the payment for the exact date/time